4site-interactive-studios/engrid/reference-materials/docs/rememberme.md

 **fieldNames**: An array of strings, each one corresponding to a form input's name.
 Each one will be saved and autofilled via rememberme.
 All other fields will be ignored by RememberMe.
 Example common names worth setting: 'supporter.firstName', 'supporter.lastName', 'supporter.address1', 'supporter.address2', 'supporter.city', 'supporter.country', 'supporter.region', 'supporter.postcode', 'supporter.emailAddress'.
 Defaults to [].

 **fieldOptInSelectorTarget**: A string containing a comma-delimited list of selectors.
 The script will try each selector in turn, until it finds one that exists.
-Then it will place the 'RememberMe' opt-in element relative to it (before or after, depending on the value of fieldOptInSelectorTargetLocation).
+Then it will place the 'RememberMe' opt-in element relative to it (before, after, or on the right side, depending on the value of fieldOptInSelectorTargetLocation).
 Defaults to '.en__field--emailAddress.en__field'.

-**fieldOptInSelectorTargetLocation**: A string that is set to either 'before' or 'after'.
+**fieldOptInSelectorTargetLocation**: A string that is set to `'before'`, `'after'`, or `'rightSide'`.
+When set to `'rightSide'`, the target is wrapped in a flex container and the opt-in element is appended into that same wrapper so it sits on the right side of the target element.
 Defaults to 'after'.

 **fieldClearSelectorTarget**: A string containing a comma-delimited list of selectors.
 The script will try each selector in turn, until it finds one that exists.
-Then it will place the "Clear Autofill" link relative to it (before or after, depending on the value of fieldClearSelectorTargetLocation).
+Then it will place the "Clear Autofill" link relative to it (before, after, or on the right side, depending on the value of fieldClearSelectorTargetLocation).
 Defaults to 'label[for="en__field_supporter_firstName"]'

-**fieldClearSelectorTargetLocation**: A string that is set to either 'before' or 'after'.
+**fieldClearSelectorTargetLocation**: A string that is set to `'before'`, `'after'`, or `'rightSide'`.
+When set to `'rightSide'`, the target is wrapped in a flex container and the "Clear Autofill" link is appended into that same wrapper so it sits on the right side of the target element.
 Defaults to 'before'.

 **fieldClearLabel**: A string containing the text for the "Clear Autofill" link that appears when data is being auto-filled.
 Defaults to `(clear autofill)`.